L. K. Samuels: Political activities

 Samuels managed the campaign against Measure Q in Monterey County, California, a half-cent sales tax initiative in 2003.
 The countywide tax was initiated to increase funding for the money-losing Natividad Medical Center, a county-run hospital.
 Although the proponents for the sales tax increase spent almost 100 times as much as the opponents (approximately $500,000), the measure lost.
 Natividad Medical Center remained open, despite claims during the campaign that it would close, making record profits of nearly $13 million in the 2009-2010 financial year.
 Once a columnist for "Libertarian Perspective," Samuels is one of the founders and the vice chair of the Seaside Taxpayers Association.

 In 2008 he was elected chairman of the Project Area Committee (PAC), a citizens committee to advise the Seaside Redevelopment Agency and the city of Seaside over eminent domain issues.
 Samuels is the winner of the 2007 Karl Bray Memorial Award, presented by the Samuel Adams Society.

 Samuels was active in the anti-war movement during the second war in Iraq, organizing peace rallies and speeches, mostly under the non-interventionist organization Libertarians for Peace and the Peace Coalition of Monterey County.
 Samuels designed the "porcupeace" logo in 2008, which displays a peace symbol inside of a porcupine, created to give libertarians their own peace symbol.
 His magnum opus book, In Defense of Chaos: the Chaology of Politics, Economics and Human Action, was published in 2013 by Cobden Press.
 In the book, he writes that war is chaos and that "government in and of itself is the foremost agent for destroying order and imposing chaos."

 In 2009 Samuels ran for city council for the unestablished Town of Carmel Valley as one of the leaders opposed to turning rural Carmel Valley into a city.
 Saying he did not want to become a politician, he asked voters: "don't vote for me, don't vote for the city."
 Samuels finished11th out of the 15 candidates with 4.55% of the vote.
 The vote for incorporation failed.
 Samuels organized and hosts (co-host Jonathan Krost) a weekly radio show on KRXA 540AM in Sand City called "Left Coast Liberty: The Classical Liberal Hour" on Monday evenings.
 The show's first broadcast was on May 28, 2012.

-In 2021, Samuels became the editor of Letters of Liberty, which posts published and unpublished letters to the editor in an effort to fight censorship.
+In 2021, Samuels became the editor of Letters of Liberty, which posts published and unpublished letters to the editor.
+In 2023, Samuels was elected as a "Platinum Founder" and Board Member of California Arts and Science Institute (CASI), a 501 (c) 3 non-profit organization started in 2023 and located in Carmel-by-the-Sea California.